 These are paid when people meet age requirements and other criteria.
 In order to receive coverage as a spouse, your spouse must have been insured under a place of employment in order to obtain those benefits.

 If a person is 18 years of age and no older than 22 when disabled, benefits are paid.
 The payment will be based on the income of a disabled, deceased or retired parent.

 This form of benefits is paid to those who are considered low-income, elderly, blind and have limited resources.
 Click here to learn more about Supplemental Security Income.

 These benefits are paid to children who are no older than 18.
 The child must be disabled, blind and have family members that meet the overall criteria when it comes in resources and income.

-When you have basic knowledge of benefits available, it will help you decide if disability is right for you.
-An attorney can go through all of your options and help you make the best decision possible.
+When you have basic knowledge of the benefits available, it will help you decide if disability is right for you.
+Our Raleigh legal team can go through all of your options and help you make the best decision possible.

-We have offices located in Raleigh, Charlotte, Kinston, New Bern, Jacksonville, and Winston-Salem to better serve our loyal clients with their Social Security Disability claims.
-For professional guidance with your case, please contact a Raleigh Social Security Disability Attorney from our office today.
+We have offices located in Raleigh and across North Carolina to better serve our loyal clients with their Social Security Disability claims.
+For professional guidance with your case, please contact an attorney from our office today.